Dairy-Free Green Goddess Dressing Recipe

-This healthy green goddess dressing recipe is a creamy and delicious version of a classic dressing.
-It's made without dairy or mayonnaise and we think this healthy version is far better tasting than the original!
+This green goddess dressing recipe is a creamy, delicious take on a classic.
+It’s made without dairy or mayonnaise, and we think this version tastes much better than the original!

 We’ve tweaked our favorite green goddess dressing.
 It has fewer ingredients, is easier to make, but is every bit as delicious.